alanng10/class-lang/Docue/Article/Word/a.md

 Word "config" has meaning that is configured.

+Word "plain" has meaning that is entirely plain.

 Word "termal" has meaning that is terminal.

 Word "comma" has meaning that is command.